olslash/TaseMe/readme.md

 Why?
 ----------

 Doing a pull request to Taser is a pain in the ass.
-This makes it Just Work.
+This makes it Easier.
 Use?
 ----------